sushblock/AIAssist/replit.md

 - Separated business logic into dedicated services
 - ECourtService for eCourts API integration
 - AIAgentService with OllamaService for AI-powered analysis
+- PDFValidationService for court filing compliance checks and Bates numbering
 - DbStorage class implementing IStorage with full PostgreSQL persistence using Drizzle ORM

 ## External Dependencies